-Because of the development of the Swiss franc exchange rate starting in the autumn of 2009, the City of Linz was obligated to make increased contractual payments to BAWAG Group.
-On 13 October 2011, the Linz City Council decided that it would make no more payments in connection with the swap agreement.
+Because of the development of the Swiss Franc exchange rate starting in autumn 2009, the City of Linz was obliged to make increased contractual payments to BAWAG Group.
+On 13 October 2011, the Linz City Council decided that it would make no further payments in connection with the swap agreement.
 Consequently, BAWAG Group exercised its right to close out the transaction.

-The City of Linz filed a lawsuit against BAWAG Group at the Commercial Court of Vienna (court of first instance) at the beginning of November 2011 seeking payment of CHF 30.6 million (equaling € 24.2 million at the exchange rate at that time), which corresponds to the net cash payments made by the City of Linz while performing the swap agreement.
-BAWAG Group filed a (counter) suit against the City of Linz for the performance of its contractual rights arising from the same transaction in the amount of € 417.7 million, which mainly reflects close-out costs BAWAG Group incurred.
-The court combined the two suits.
-The first hearings were held in the spring of 2013 and a court-commissioned expert opinion as well as a supplementary opinion thereto were submitted in August 2016 and December 2017.
-On 8 April 2019, the City of Linz filed a motion for an interim judgment (Zwischenurteil) with respect to their CHF 30.6 million claim to determine whether the swap agreement is valid.
-The court responded to this motion with a separation of the previously combined two proceedings and suspended BAWAG Group's (counter) claim pending the outcome of the interim judgment.
-On 7 January 2020, the court of first instance issued an interim judgment in which it held that the swap agreement is void.
-The Court of Appeal confirmed the interim judgment of the court of first instance on 31 March 2021 and permitted a regular appeal (ordentliche Revision) to the Supreme Court.
-BAWAG Group filed its appeal to the Supreme Court on 4 May 2021 and the decision of the Supreme Court is still pending.
+The City of Linz filed a lawsuit against BAWAG Group at the Commercial Court of Vienna at the beginning of November 2011 seeking payment of CHF 30.6 million.
+That amount corresponds to the net cash payments made by the City of Linz while still performing the swap agreement.
+BAWAG Group filed a suit against the City of Linz for performance of its contractual rights arising from the same transaction in the amount of € 417.7 million.
+In April 2019, the City of Linz filed a motion for an interim judgment to determine whether the swap agreement is valid.
+In August 2022 the Supreme Court rendered a binding ruling that the swap agreement is invalid.
+As a consequence of the Supreme Court's ruling, BAWAG Group derecognized its entire remaining City of Linz receivable of € 254 million.